skwasjer/skwas-cordova-plugin-datetimepicker/README.md

 ## Build requirements

-- Cordova 7 and higher
+- Cordova 7 or higher
-- Xcode 11 and higher (iOS)
+- Xcode 11 or higher (iOS)
+- Node 12.22.x or higher

 ### Contributors